ivan-gushchin-mipt/PCAlipids/limos/README.md

 ### Installing

-It is advisable to install the modules in the correct order, so you will avoid the subsequent difficulties.
+It is advisable to install the modules in the correct order, so you will avoid subsequent difficulties.

 First of all you need to install the Python interpreter version 3.x.
 If you are using Ubuntu 14.10 or newer, then you can install Python (recommended 3.5+) using the following commands in command prompt: